g4brieljs/Course-Javascript/README.md

 # Seventh project | Using FetchAPI - Async Await - Class - Arrow Function

 ![currencyQuotes](https://github.com/g4brieljs/Course-Javascript/blob/master/21-cryptocurrency-quote/crypto.png)

-# Now i'am building my personal project | E-commerce with Stack MERN, and other Language for backend the which is Python and Djando
+# Now i'am building my personal project | E-commerce with Stack MERN, and other Language for backend the which is Python and Django

 Coming soon!